What is Breast Cancer?

 - 8 women die from breast cancer each day

 - 1 in 170 men will be diagnosed with breast cancer

 In 2020, breast cancer is the most common cancer diagnosed in Australia.
-It is also estimated that unfortunately 3094 Australian women and 33 men will lose their battle with breast cancer in 2020 – that's 8 women a day, making it the second most common cause of cancer-related death in women, after lung cancer.
+It is also estimated that unfortunately 3094 Australian women and 33 men will lose their battle with breast cancer in 2020 – that's 8 Australians a day, making it the second most common cause of cancer-related death in women, after lung cancer.

 The most common symptom for breast cancer is a lump found in the breast or armpit.
 The lumps can be benign and do not spread to other parts of the body or they can be malignant (cancerous).
 The best way to identify breast cancer is to do a monthly breast self-exam and become familiar with your breasts' texture, cyclical changes, size and skin condition so you pick up any changes that might suggest cancer.
 Symptoms can include: